alanzhaonys/business-location-analysis/README.md

 ![Overview diagram](img/overview.png)

 ### The Goal
-The goal is to give an introduction to automating BI reports using QuickSight and CloudFormation with an example.
+The goal is to give an introduction to BI report automation using QuickSight and CloudFormation.
 By the end of the article, you should be able to understand how to create your own repeatable, portable, and manageable reports with code.

-__The goal is not to tell you that [Chappaqua, NY](https://www.google.com/search?q=chappaqua%2C+new+york) is a great location to start your nail salon business.__
+__The goal IS NOT to tell you that [Chappaqua, NY](https://www.google.com/search?q=chappaqua%2C+new+york) is a great location to start your nail salon business.__

 ### Prerequisites
 - AWS skills